apliteni/jobs/cs-team.md

-# Technical Support Specialist/ Customer Success Representative
+# Technical Support Specialist/ Customer Success Representative (close)

 Apliteni is a product team with the main focus on [Keitaro tracker](https://keitaro.io/) and its supporting services.
 Apliteni is constantly growing and looking for a specialist who will help us support Keitaro and our other services customers.